Pools and Facilities

 Community update on aquatic facilities in Civic and Tuggeranong

-The current management contract at both Canberra Olympic Pool and Lakeside Leisure Centre will end on 30 June 2015.
-YMCA NSW has been appointed as the interim operator for the Canberra Olympic Pool, and will manage the facility from 1 July 2015 until 31 March 2016.
+The previous management contract at both Canberra Olympic Pool and Lakeside Leisure Centre ended on 30 June 2015.
+YMCA NSW was been appointed as the interim operator for the Canberra Olympic Pool, and will manage the facility from 1 July 2015 until 31 March 2016.

-Lakeside Leisure Centre will remain closed throughout July and August while substantive renovations are carried out, including retiling of the pool concourse and upgrading the change room facilities.
-These necessary works have been programmed to avoid the busy summer period and to coincide with the end of the current management contract.
-When Lakeside Leisure Centre reopens pool and gym users will enjoy a greatly improved amenity.
+Lakeside Leisure Centre was closed throughout July and August while substantive renovations were carried out, including retiling of the pool concourse and upgrading the change room facilities.
+These necessary works were programmed to avoid the busy summer period and to coincide with the end of the previous management contract.

-Memberships and visit passes at Lakeside Leisure Centre will be frozen for the duration of the closure.
-Canberra Olympic Pool will be offering one and two month pro-rata memberships during this time, with more information available from Sport and Recreation Services or YMCA NSW.
+Memberships and visit passes at Lakeside Leisure Centre were frozen for the duration of the closure.

 Sport and Recreation Services appreciates the patience of members and pass holders at both facilities during this transition.
 For further information please contact Sport and Recreation Services at email@example.com.